omkarghodekar14/DSA/README.md

 # DSA
-This is repository for DSA .
+This is a repository for DSA .
+Author - Omkar Ghodekar